onflow/fcl-js/packages/fcl/README.md

 `@onflow` allows for specifying the **payer**, **proposer** and **authorizer** of transactions on Flow.

 Describing the specifics of how to compose Flow transactions is beyond the scope of this guide.
-For more information about how to build Flow transactions you can read the [https://docs.onflow.org/docs/cadence#transactions](docs).
+For more information about how to build Flow transactions you can read the [docs here](https://docs.onflow.org/docs/cadence#transactions).

 ### Simple Transaction